A robust methodology for long-term sustainability evaluation of Machine Learning models: Results

-We observe in all Figures some interesting insights: \begin{itemize} \item The sustainability vs. performance trade-off typically exhibit notable plateaus (i.e. marginal gains on performance for remarkable increases in long-term carbon footprint); this is particularly clear in Batch models, and among them, those that have high computational complexities (e.g. Boosting ensembles). \item Long-term sustainability of Batch models, regardless of model performance, can be problematic if using large-scale models (e.g. ResNet or other pre-trained large models) or smaller but higher complexity algorithms (such as the unassumingly costly ensembles, which don't scale well with large datasts).
-One notable setting here is ResNet + QMNIST, which had to be executed with GPU acceleration, as CPU-based execution would have taken up to 2 orders of magnitude longer (with the corresponding computational cost). \item Giving merit to streaming approaches, they appear to match or surpass batch models on simpler tasks or with a sufficient number of examples; this is particularly true for ensembles, as Hoeffding Trees provably and roughly converge to the same solution as C4.5 trees if trained with enough examples. \item Models based on NN's have consistently rough starts w.r.t. to the sustainability vs. performance trade-off, something that is not apparent if using traditional evaluation protocols; when starting from few examples in a realistic setting, decisions should be made whether to wait for a higher initial number of available instances if delaying the start of predictions is possible, or whether sustainability has to be sacrified to be able to perform predictions from the beginning. \end{itemize}
+\begin{itemize} \item We observe that performing non-cumulative, sterile measurements of sustainability in individual Holdout or Cross-Validation experiments will severely underestimate or overestimate (respectively) the real cumulative, long-term environmental impact of maintaining a model.
+This is in line with our starting argument that such sustainability evaluation protocols are measuring the environmental impact of performance-measurement experiments, and not the sustainability of long-term model usage itself. \item In occasions, the results provided by sterile measurements on ``frozen'' holdout or CV procedures are erratic; this is more easily seen on NN-based models (e.g., in MLP models on KDDCUP, Fig. \ref{fig:results_kddcup}), typically caused by shorter or longer epoch and early stopping runs.
+Contrarily, our proposal appropiately reflects the incremental environmental cost of the AI life-cycle typically observed in Online models, allowing it to naturally account for this behaviour. \item Models based on NN's have consistently rough starts w.r.t. to the sustainability vs. performance trade-off, something that is not apparent if using traditional evaluation protocols.
+Our proposal is able to highlight that, when starting from a few examples in a realistic setting, decisions should be made whether to wait for a higher initial number of available instances if delaying the start of predictions is possible, or whether sustainability has to be sacrificed to be able to perform predictions from the beginning. \end{itemize}

+Overall, our proposed ML sustainability evaluation protocol is able to more accurately capture the long-term tendencies of the environmental impact of models, unlike existing protocols and experimental practices.